knowlen/nick_scripts/README.md

 This is a repository to house simple, but useful scripts I've created for myself or friends.
 (mostly WWU related productivity hacks)
 Run any script with a -h flag for a usage guide.
 _Disclaimer: These scripts are often brute force solutions to problems I want to solve in the moment.
 If you try to read the code, it's going to reflect that.
-90% of the time I will spend on this repo will go towards documentation._
+90% of the time I spend on this repo will go towards documentation._

 #### SSH_dispatch.sh
 A general purpose script that broadcasts a Bash command to every machine on the CS department network at Western Washington University.